-Icon of Jesus, the Theotokos, and St. John the Russian
+The Orthodox Church of St. John the Russian logo

 The Orthodox Church of St. John the Russian